Holiday PlanningShould Parents Buy Christmas Presents For School Staff?

 Teachers with windows in their classrooms might love the gift of a plant.

-It can be any plant, vegetable, or fruit that can be started in a small plant and later transferred into the ground or a larger pot.
+It can be any plant, vegetable, or fruit that can be started in a small pot and later transferred into the ground or a larger pot.

 Other options might be herbs such as Rosemary, Oregano, Parsley, and Basil, provided you have indoor space to grow the baby plants.